brettkromkamp/contextualise/README.rst

 ====================================

 Contextualise is a simple and flexible tool particularly suited for organising information-heavy projects and activities consisting of unstructured and widely diverse data and information resources -- think of investigative journalism, personal and professional research projects, `world building`_ (for books, movies or computer games) and many kinds of hobbies.

+    On a side note, an **alpha** version of Contextualise is already available at `Contextualise.dev <https://contextualise.dev/>`_.
+    It is not advised, at this stage, to use Contextualise for anything other than testing purposes.
+Data could be irrevocably lost!

 .. image:: resources/topic-view.png
    :alt: Contextualise's topic view